Painting Tones and Colors.

 A quick way to learn the value of tones in a landscape is to paint with one dark color and white.

-What is the meaning of tone when painting
+What is the meaning of tones of colors when painting.

 - Black with white added is a paler tone than pure black.